-In 2010, College Horizons Inc. contracted with IROOTS MEDIA, LLC to re-brand the organization’s image.
-The process included focus groups with workshop participants at Lawrence University in Wisconsin, an online survey with Graduate Horizons alumni, and individual interviews with College/University representatives partnered with College Horizons.
+In 2010, College Horizons Inc. contracted Iroots Media, LLC to re-brand the organization.
+The process included focus groups with participants at Lawrence University in Wisconsin, an online survey with Graduate Horizons alumni, and individual interviews with College/University representatives partnered with College Horizons.

-The result was the development of two logos: College Horizons & Graduate Horizons.
+The result was the development of two brands: College Horizons & Graduate Horizons.
 Participants, Alumni, and College representatives stressed the need for separate identities as both service different demographics.

 Indigenous peoples around the world have used the Sun and Moon as a way to prepare for seasonal change and ceremonial planning.
 The cycle of the day is the inspiration for the color selection of the new logos.
 Specifically, the colors seen on the horizon.
 College Horizons represents dawn, the beginning of the college experience.
 Graduate Horizons represents dusk, the next stage, the graduate school experience.

 Many indigenous cultures have respect for both moments of the day.
 The Pueblo, Hopi and Navajo, for example, provide corn meal/corn pollen offerings at dawn for a new day and a good life for all.
 At dusk, in traditional Hawaiian culture, the people observed the end of the day to predict the next days/weeks weather.
 These concepts fit well with the mission of the organization.
 College Horizons and Graduate Horizons can be seen as tools to facilitate and guide indigenous students toward educational success.